Man arrested for murder at Sumang Walk in Punggol

 SINGAPORE: A 43-year-old suspect has been arrested for his suspected involvement in the murder of another man along Sumang Walk in Punggol, the police said on Wednesday (Jul 14).

-In a media release, the police said they were alerted to a stabbing case at a residential unit at about 3pm on Wednesday.
+In a media release, the police said they were alerted to a stabbing case at about 3pm on Wednesday.

-When officers arrived, they found a man with multiple wounds lying motionless outside the unit.
+When officers arrived, they found a man with multiple wounds lying motionless outside a residential unit.

 "The 46-year-old man was pronounced dead at scene," the police said, adding that the men are known to each other, according to preliminary investigations.

-When CNA arrived at the scene at about 7.40pm, there were several police vehicles at the block and the sixth floor had been cordoned off.
+When CNA arrived at the scene at about 7.40pm, there were several police vehicles at the block.
+Access to the sixth floor had been cordoned off, including staircases from the fifth floor.

-The 43-year-old man will be charged in court on Friday with murder.
+At least 10 police officers were seen in and around the unit, with several officers stationed at the lift landing.

+A resident from the second floor, who did not want to be named, told CNA that she heard loud banging and shouting from the unit earlier in the afternoon.